SoftwareMechanic/Ifc2Usd/README.md

  Python 3.10

- In order to make it work you have to install the ifcopenshell package for python
+ In order to make it work you have to install the ifcopenshell package for python (tested with v0.7.0-f0e03c79d)

- (Currently tested for windows)
+ (Currently tested on windows)

  # TO DO:
  * Create an option which create a flat hierarchy, but with an empty USD prim which contains an attribute containing the IFC Hierarchy (maybe will be definitive and replace the current hierarchy management)